praneelseth/praneelseth/README.md

 **`AI Researcher x Software Engineer`**

-Hey y'all, I'm a UT CS freshman that's hungry to learn about artificial intelligence and software engineering.
+Hey y'all, I'm a UT CS student that's hungry to learn about artificial intelligence and software engineering.
 I enjoy learning the most through projects that make a real world impact.

 ---